QuadSpinner/Gaea-Docs/source/Guide/5-Build/1-Manager.md

 {.WARNING}
 > Tiled output is experimental at this stage.
 It will be stabilized in future updates.

-### Mesh Options

-These options govern the mesh output of nodes in the list that are being exported to a mesh-based format; such as OBJ, FBX, or XYZ.

-**Scale**
-- **Normalized**: The vertices are stored between 0.0-1.0.
-This is helpful when you want to rescale during import in your target application.
-- **1 unit = 1 meter**: The mesh is stored in meters, as dictated by the terrain definition you have set in Gaea.
-- **1 unit = 1 kilometer**: The mesh is stored in kilometers, as dictated by the terrain definition you have set in Gaea.

-**LOD**

-Gaea can automatically generate multiple LODs (Level of Detail) for you in a single pass.
-Each LOD is half of the previous vertex count.

-For example, if you are exporting 4 LODs:
-- Base mesh = 2048 vertices
-- LOD 1 = 1024 vertices
-- LOD 2 = 512 vertices
-- LOD 3 = 256 vertices
-- LOD 4 = 128 vertices

-**Vertex Count**

-This is the vertex count of either dimension.
-Higher density creates more detailed meshes at the expense of speed and memory.
-The total number of vertices is the square of the vertex count specifed.
-So for example, **512** vertex count is: 512 x 512 = 262,144 vertices.
-The estimate of vertex and face counts is shown below the settings.

-**Force Quads**

-Force all faces to be quads instead of triangles.

 ### Additional Options

 **Resample**

-This option is for builds that need to be taken to Unreal Engine, and is turned off by default.
+This option is for builds that need to be taken to Unreal Engine, Unity, or other applications where standard resolutions don't work.
+It is turned off by default.
 Unreal Engine requires particular dimensions for ingesting terrains.
-To meet Unreal's requirements, Gaea will build the terrain at its own fixed resolutions and then faithfully downsample to the Unreal-friendly resolution.
+To meet their requirements, Gaea will build the terrain at its own fixed resolutions and then faithfully downsample to the desired resolution.

-Pick the nearest Gaea resolution in the main Resolution dropdown, then select the Unreal-friendly resolution in the Resample dropdown.
+Pick the nearest Gaea resolution in the main Resolution dropdown, then select the target resolution in the Resample dropdown.

 **Color Space**

 You can choose to save color maps in RGB, sRGB, or scRGB color spaces.

-**Increase output scale by +1**

-Some software require heightfields to be one pixel larger than the normal dimension.
-For example, 4096 is required to be 4097.
-Check this option to increase the dimensions by one pixel.

-This option is ignored when the Resample option is used.
+Does not apply to grayscale heightfields or masks.

+**Mutations**
+Gaea provides a mutation facility during build to create multiple variations of the same terrain.
+You can select up to 99 mutations.
+This will run the build once per each mutation where seeds of all nodes are randomized.
+This gives you a unique terrain in every mutation while still following the core recipe of your graph.

+{.TIP}
+> Each mutation’s .tor file is stored with the output, so you can manually tweak a specific mutation if desired.

 ### Build Options